 > How will I pay for food?
 You may be expected to provide food for the student while they live with you.
 Some students have SNAP benefits to cover their food needs.

 > Does the student pay rent?
-No. Rental agreements are written to establish participation in normal household chores as payment in lieu of rent.
+No financial payment is exchanged.
+Rental agreements are written to establish participation in normal household chores and to ensure school attendance.

-> How long will it take to be matched with a student?
-The waiting time to find a match is highly variable and depends on the students who are entering the program, their needs and your needs.
+> How long will it take to be connected with a student?
+The waiting time to find a connection is highly variable and depends on the students who are entering the program, their needs and your needs.
 Since you both must agree that you want to live together, it is as much your decision to live with a student as it is their decision to live with you.
-When you are deciding to become a home-provider for a student, it is important that you understand that there may be a period of time between signing up and finding the right student to live in your home.
+When you are deciding to become a home provider for a student, it is important that you understand that there may be a period of time between signing up and finding the right student to live in your home.

 > What if things are not working?
 This does not happen often, but if you feel things are not working out, contact your regional coordinator.
 The goal of Second Home is to bring stability to student housing and to model positive conflict management.
 Your coordinator will work with you to make the necessary next steps.
 If conflict cannot be resolved, we will work with you and the student to transition well.